-If you are sending just 4 channels (Main and rear input) into the converter, you will want to make sure Automode is engaged.
-To check, you will need to take the top off of the converter and confirm the Automode jumper is set to “enabled”, or “On”.
+If you are sending just 4 channels (Main and Rear input) into the converter, you will want to make sure AutoMode is engaged.
+To check, you will need to take the top off of the converter and confirm the AutoMode jumper is set to “Enabled” (On).

-To check to see where the jumper is located on your converter, please refer to the KB article about jumper locations here.
+To check to see where the jumper is located on your converter, please refer to the Knowledge Base article about jumper locations here.

 If you do get signal, we have confirmed that it can output on channel 3, and all you would need to do is jump the channel 2 input to the channel 3 input.